linux-ram/Visualize-Smartphone-RFData/README.md

 The script goes on to load all the necessary data that's gathered beforehand.

-Snap-shot of the RF data in .csv format recorded by the App.
+A snap-shot of the RF data in .csv format recorded by the App.
 <img src="snapshot_of_App_data.png" width="900">

 We then retrieve the RF data from the .csv file.